iwalletmobile/i_toast/README.md

 ## Features

-- **Title and subtitle content:** Toastify allows including both title and subtitle content in the toast messages.
+- **Title and subtitle content:** iToast allows including both title and subtitle content in the toast messages.
 - **Complementary content with an icon or custom widget:** Users can add icons or custom widgets to enhance the toast messages.
-- **Display duration as desired:** Toastify provides options to specify the duration for which the toast message is displayed.
+- **Display duration as desired:** iToast provides options to specify the duration for which the toast message is displayed.
 - **Customizable background color, border color, and border radius:** Users can customize the background color, border color, and border radius of the toast messages according to their preferences.
-- **Custom sizing options:** Toastify offers customization options for the width and height of the toast messages.
+- **Custom sizing options:** iToast offers customization options for the width and height of the toast messages.

 ### itoast Message Types

-Toastify offers five different types of toast messages:
+iToast offers five different types of toast messages:

 - **InfoToastMessage:** Used for informative messages.
 - **SuccessToastMessage:** Indicates successful operations.